Isaree-ai/Isaree-Platform/README.md

 2. **Expansion Phase**: Enhanced capabilities, initial agent marketplace, and integration APIs
 3. **Ecosystem Phase**: Comprehensive agent ecosystem, advanced orchestration, and clinical validation

-See our detailed [Roadmap](docs/roadmap/README.md) for more information.
+See our detailed [Roadmap on demand](docs/roadmap/README.md) for more information.

 ## Compliance & Security